The best non-toxic pacifier options available for your baby

 (This post contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)

-Our Picks: The Best Non Toxic Pacifiers
+The Best Non Toxic Pacifiers

 There are so many options for pacifiers on the market today, it can be easy to get lost in what to purchase for your little bundle of joy.